BRIEF-Allergan says to pay down $8 bln in debt with Teva-deal proceeds

 * Says aims to extend global reach by focusing on eye care, aesthetics, gastrointestinal and women's health products

-* Allergan CFO says does not expect change in company tax rate Source text for Eikon: Further company coverage: (Reporting by Ransdell Pierson; Editing by Alan Crosby)
+* Allergan CFO says does not expect change in company tax rate Source text for Eikon: Further company coverage: (Reporting by Ransdell Pierson)

 Jan 18 UK'S Competition and Markets Authority (CMA)